 Private schools in India

-Private Indian schools
+Indian private schools

-Children sit for exams as early as pre-school, and the stringent series of testing doesn't let up until graduation.
+Students are incredibly competitive and are pushed to perform by their families and society in general.
+Children start taking exams as early as pre-school and the stringent series of tests doesn't let up until graduation.

 International schools in India